-- delays in the commencement, enrollment and the timing of clinical testing for our product candidates, especially in light of the COVID-19 pandemic; - the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review and approval of product candidates in clinical development, or failure to obtain such approvals; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - the cost of manufacturing our product candidates, which may vary depending on U.S. Food and Drug Administration, or FDA, guidelines and requirements, and the quantity of production: - our ability to obtain additional funding to develop our product candidates; - expenditures that we will or may incur to acquire or develop additional product candidates and technologies, which may include obligations to make significant upfront and milestone payments; - the level of demand for our product candidates, should they receive approval, which may vary significantly; - potential side effects of our product candidates that could delay or prevent commercialization or cause an approved drug to be taken off the market; - the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our product candidates, if approved; - our dependency on CROs and third-party manufacturers to supply or manufacture our product candidates; - our ability to establish an effective sales, marketing and distribution infrastructure in a timely manner; - market acceptance of our product candidates, if approved, and our ability to forecast demand for those product candidates; - our ability to receive approval and commercialize our product candidates both within and outside of the United States;

-- our ability to establish and maintain collaborations, licensing or other arrangements with respect to our product candidates; - our ability to maintain and enforce our intellectual property position; - costs related to and outcomes of potential litigation or other disputes in respect of our product candidates and our business; - · our ability to adequately support future growth; - our ability to attract and retain key personnel to manage our business effectively; - · potential liabilities associated with hazardous materials; - · our ability to maintain adequate insurance policies; and - future accounting pronouncements or changes in our accounting policies.
+- delays in the commencement, enrollment and the timing of clinical testing for our product candidates, especially in light of the COVID-19 pandemic; - the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review and approval of product candidates in clinical development, or failure to obtain such approvals; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - the cost of manufacturing our product candidates, which may vary depending on U.S. FDA guidelines and requirements, and the quantity of production; - our ability to obtain additional funding to develop our product candidates; - expenditures that we will or may incur to acquire or develop additional product candidates and technologies, which may include obligations to make significant upfront and milestone payments; - the level of demand for our product candidates, should they receive approval, which may vary significantly; - potential side effects of our product candidates that could delay or prevent commercialization or cause an approved drug to be taken off the market; - the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our product candidates, if approved; - the willingness of patients to pay out-of-pocket for our product candidates, if approved, in the absence of health insurance coverage or sufficient reimbursement; - our dependency on Contract Research Organizations (CROs) and third-party manufacturers to supply or manufacture our product candidates; - our ability to establish an effective sales, marketing and distribution infrastructure in a timely manner; - market acceptance of our product candidates, if approved, and our ability to forecast demand for those product candidates; - our ability to receive approval and commercialize our product candidates both within and outside of the United States; - our ability to establish and maintain collaborations, licensing or other arrangements with respect to our product candidates; - · our ability to maintain and enforce our intellectual property position; - costs related to and outcomes of potential litigation or other disputes in respect of our product candidates and our business; - our ability to adequately support future growth; - · our ability to attract and retain key personnel to manage our business effectively; - · potential liabilities associated with hazardous materials; - · our ability to maintain adequate insurance policies; and - · future accounting pronouncements or changes in our accounting policies.